Zidious/crypto-telegrambot/README.md

 > A Cryptocurrency BOT built with TypeScript, Node, Telegraf and, CoinGecko API.

-A Telegram BOT whichs integrates the Telegram API, CoinGecko API and had a lot of cool features.
+A Telegram BOT whichs integrates the Telegram API, CoinGecko API and has a lot of cool features.
 Please read below:

 ## Usage